Vijay761860/newrepor12/README.md

 # newrepor12
-this is myb first reopsitory
+this is my first reopsitory
+author is vijay kumar